'This is what I dreamt of' - Dryburgh on taking on big names

 "And then the Solheim Cup is at the back of my mind."

-Dryburgh begins her Asian Swing in this week's prestigious Women's World Championship at Sentosa and a measure of her progress is indicated by the Aberdeen-born player featuring in a marquee group with US Solheim Cup captain Stacy Lewis.
+Dryburgh continues her Asian Swing in this week's prestigious Women's World Championship at Sentosa and a measure of her progress is indicated by the Aberdeen-born player featuring in a marquee group with US Solheim Cup captain Stacy Lewis.

 "I'm playing with Stacy on Thursday - she is someone that has been around and I have watched for a few years now.
 It is very cool to be a part of this and to try and beat them," the world number 62 told BBC Scotland.